mjt-books/python-book/chapters/chapter-19.md

    - Ensure your training script can fall back to CPU automatically when no GPU is present.
    - Keep the CI configuration for the smoke test tiny enough to pass on CPU in reasonable time.

-3. If you have access to GPU runners:
+3. If you have access to GPU runners (optional enhancement):
-   - Optionally add a separate job (tagged/labelled appropriately) that runs:
+   - Add a separate job (tagged/labelled appropriately) that runs:
      - The same smoke test, but with `device="cuda"` or equivalent.
      - Or a slightly larger CI mode that more closely matches real training.